Tables for Bounds on Covering Codes

 The majority of these improvements is achieved by finding improved bounds

-for surjective codes (or equivalently for covering arrays),
+(or equivalently for covering arrays),

 and then using Corollary 3 in